paulboco/iis-server-check/README.md

 ## Setup

-Place the index.php and web.config files in the document root.
+Place the `index.php` and `web.config` files in the document root.

 ## Usage
-1. Point your browser to index.php.
+1. Point your browser to `index.php`.
 2. You must access the file through the web server and not the local filesystem.
 3. Follow the on screen instructions.
 4. Hope for all green.